-In other words, the SOBER person becomes just as sick as the ADDICTED one.
+In other words, the sober person becomes just as sick as those struggling with an SUD.
 Their life spirals out of control as they allow the other person’s addiction to control them.

 Signs of a Codependent Relationship

-What is the difference between caring and supportive interdependence relationship and a codependent one?
+What is the difference between a caring and supportive interdependent relationship and a codependent one?
 Here is a short test you can give yourself that lists some of the warning signs of codependency.
 Do you:

 - Have low self-esteem?